Biggleswade: Shopping

 The Market Place, High Street and Hitchin Street are the principal shopping streets.
 A Charter Market is held Saturdays from 8 am to 4 pm.
 A smaller market takes place on Tuesdays.

 Biggleswade's oldest shop is reported to be the J. R. Goldthorpe & Son hardware store at 38 High Street.
 The original ironmongery started here in 1869.

 A Sainsbury's supermarket opened in 1994 at Bells Brook, off the A1 Biggleswade north roundabout.
 It is actually in Northill civil parish, as the boundary with Biggleswade runs along the River Ivel.
 ASDA has a store in Church Street, which opened in November 2005 on the site of a Greene King brewery.
-There is an Aldi in Bonds Lane and an Iceland in the Market Place.
+There is an Aldi in Bonds Lane with a main Post Office next door, and an Iceland store in the Market Place.

 Construction of the 20-unit A1 Retail Park at the south end of London Road began in 2013.
 The main phase completed by 2016.
-The five largest units house Homebase, Marks and Spencer, Matalan, Boots and Wilko.
+The five largest units house Homebase-Closed Feb 2025 & was replaced by B&Q which opened on 17th April 2025, Next, Marks and Spencer, Matalan, Boots and Wilko.